vrtmrz/obsidian-livesync/docs/settings.md

 #### Maximum file size

 Setting key: syncMaxSizeInMB

 MB - If this is set, changes to local and remote files that are larger than this will be skipped.

 #### (Beta) Use ignore files

 Setting key: useIgnoreFiles

-If this is set, changes to local files which are matched by the ignore files will be skipped.
+Skip changes to local files which are matched by the ignore files.
 Remote changes are determined using local ignore files.

 #### Ignore files

 Setting key: ignoreFiles

-Comma separated `.gitignore, .dockerignore`
+Comma separated: `.gitignore, .dockerignore`

 ### 2. Hidden Files (Advanced)